vmware/vic/doc/user_doc/vic_installation/plugin_verify_deployment.md

 - You deployed a virtual container host.
 - You installed the vSphere Web Client plug-in for vSphere Integrated Containers Engine.
 - You logged out of the vSphere Web Client after deploying the plug-in, and logged back in.
+- If you deployed the virtual container host to a vCenter Server 6.5 instance, use the Flash-based vSphere Web Client to view the vSphere Web Client plug-in for vSphere Integrated Containers Engine. vSphere Integrated Containers Engine does not currently provide a plug-in for the new HTML5 vSphere Client.

 **Procedure**